typesafehub/conductr-lib/README.md

 This library provides a reactive API using [Akka Http](http://akka.io/docs/) and should be used when you are using Akka.
 The library depends on `scala-conductr-bundle-lib` and can be used for both Java and Scala.

-As with `conductr-bundle-lib` there are two services:
+As with `conductr-bundle-lib` there are these two services:

 * `com.typesafe.conductr.bundlelib.akka.LocationService`
 * `com.typesafe.conductr.bundlelib.akka.StatusService`

+and there is also another:

+* `com.typesafe.conductr.bundlelib.akka.ClusterProperties`

 Please read the section on `conductr-bundle-lib` and then `scala-conductr-bundle-lib` for an introduction to these services.
+The `ClusterProperties` one is discussed in the "Akka Clustering" section below.

 Other than the `import`s for the types, the only difference in terms of API are usage is how a `ConnectionContext` is established.
 A `ConnectionContext` for Akka requires an implicit `ActorSystem` or `ActorContext` at a minimum e.g.:

 ```scala
  implicit val cc = ConnectionContext()